longshine/Mina.NET/README.md

 Mina.NET
 ========

-.NET implementation of [Apache MINA] (http://mina.apache.org/).
+.NET implementation of [Apache MINA](http://mina.apache.org/).
 I like the ideas in it, simple yet functional, but I failed to find one in .NET, finally I created one.

 Mina.NET is a network application framework which helps users develop high performance and high scalability network applications easily.
 It provides an abstract event-driven asynchronous API over various transports such as TCP/IP via **async socket**.